darkrelics/eidolon-engine/README.md

 Command processing includes a timeout system similar to Dragon Realms by SimuTronic, where different commands have varying "roundtime" periods during which certain other commands cannot be executed.
 Character states (standing, sitting, prone) affect command availability, with state-appropriate commands always accessible regardless of timeout status.

 Character sessions process commands through a strict parser that accepts only basic letters, numbers, and common special symbols, discarding any unrecognized input.
 These sessions determine which commands can be handled locally and which need to be elevated to the room or game routine.
-They maintain their own I/O buffering with game-defined limits and communicate with the game routine through dedicated channels.
+They maintain their own I/O buffering with game-defined limits and communicate with the room routine through dedicated channels, which may further escalate to the game routine as needed.
 The proper cleanup and removal of characters from the game is a critical priority.

 The game routine serves as the authoritative source for world state, managing all characters, rooms, items, and game mechanics including the passage of time.
 It handles all database operations through DynamoDB, using RAM caching to minimize database access and prevent blocking operations.
 While initially designed as a single routine, the architecture supports future scaling to multiple game routines, though this will require additional communication mechanisms.

 The entire system is organized through a hierarchical context structure.
 The main package provides a global context that flows down through server and game components.
 The server context extends to interfaces, players, and characters, while interface contexts flow to players and characters.
 The game maintains its own context for characters, with each player having a context for their character, and each character maintaining its own context.

 Testing will primarily be conducted through live user interaction, with unit tests implemented for functions that don't require network or cloud resources.
-The architecture heavily leverages AWS services, with CloudWatch handling metrics and logging, Cognito managing authentication, and DynamoDB providing persistence.
+The architecture heavily leverages AWS services, with CloudWatch handling metrics and logging, Cognito managing authentication, DynamoDB providing persistence, and S3 storing scripts.
 While the engine can run anywhere, it is optimized for AWS infrastructure.
 This design emphasizes clean separation of concerns while maintaining efficient communication patterns and supporting future scalability needs.

 ## Current Objectives